Julie-nguyen5960/creative_coding_blog/posts/third-week.md

 **4. what aspects have you struggled with the most?
 What have you found the most confusing?**

-The things I have struggled the most was trying to find resources that would help me in coding more complicated functions.
+The things I have struggled with the most was trying to find resources that would help me in coding more complicated functions.
 Debugging was also something I struggled with, even when the console.log would alert me where the issue lies.
 It is usually an issue that also lies elsewhere that affects that part of the code.
 Sometimes, I struggle to understand what some operands are doing to the code so it takes me longer to digest what is going on in the code.

 <iframe id="at1draft" src="https://editor.p5js.org/Julie-nguyen5960/full/yXEZpTcyF"></iframe>